 An outstanding collection of artifacts makes it worth stopping at Museum of the Fur Trade, occupying the site of an 1837 trading posy.

 Carhenge in Alliance rises resembles Stonehenge's famed monoliths with an automotive twist.

 At Agate Fossil Beds National Monument, learn the history of the area's Native Americans and explore exhibits of past and present wildlife.

-Nestled among grassy hills, the Hudson-Meng Bison Kill Research and Visitor Center lets guests get an up-close view of a massive spread of bison fossils in the spot where they fell.
+Nestled among grassy hills, the Hudson-Meng Bison Kill Research and Visitor Center (closed as of September 2021 due to Covid; check website for updates) lets guests get an up-close view of a massive spread of bison fossils in the spot where they fell.

 More information: (308) 665-2900; outdoornebraska.ne.gov/parks

 Chimney Rock Nebraska's most famous physical feature stands out against the sky at Chimney Rock National Historic Site, just 4 miles south of Bayard.
 The 300-foot-tall spire served as a welcome landmark for pioneers migrating west.
 At the visitors center, guests learn how the stone pinnacle was formed and read diary entries made by settlers traveling the Oregon Trail.
 For a closer view, drive less than a mile west to the cemetery parking lot.